 Before applying for a city STR permit, operators in HOA-governed properties should:

-• Request current operating rules and regulations from the HOA board
+- Request current operating rules and regulations from the HOA board, as these may contain restrictions not present in the recorded CC&Rs

-• Verify whether the HOA has adopted STR-specific policies since the city ordinance took effect
+- Verify whether the HOA has adopted STR-specific policies since the city ordinance took effect in 2023

-• Obtain written confirmation from the HOA that STR use is permitted, ideally reviewed by an attorney familiar with HOA law
+- Obtain written confirmation from the HOA that STR use is permitted, ideally reviewed by an attorney familiar with California HOA law

-• Review recent HOA meeting minutes for discussions of STR restrictions or enforcement actions
+- Review recent HOA meeting minutes for discussions of STR restrictions or enforcement actions against other unit owners

 Some HOAs require pre-approval before owners may apply for city STR permits.
-Factor this additional approval layer into your timeline, as HOA boards typically meet monthly and may require multiple meetings to review and approve STR applications.
+Factor this additional approval layer into your timeline, HOA boards typically meet monthly and may require multiple meetings to review and approve STR applications, particularly if the HOA lacks established STR approval procedures.

 Platform Listing and Compliance Tools

-Major rental platforms including Airbnb, VRBO, and Booking.com have implemented compliance features to support Newport Beach's ordinance requirements.
-However, platform tools do not substitute for operator due diligence and direct compliance responsibility.
+Major rental platforms including Airbnb, VRBO, and Booking.com have implemented compliance features to support Newport Beach ordinance requirements.
+Platform tools do not substitute for operator due diligence and direct compliance responsibility, however, you remain accountable for compliance regardless of platform features.

 Permit Number Display Requirements

-Listings without valid permit numbers are subject to takedown notices from the city.
-Operators who fail to display permit numbers face operating-without-a-permit violations.
-Compliance with permit display requirements is essential for maintaining active listings.
+Listings without valid permit numbers are subject to takedown notices from the city, and operators who fail to display permit numbers face operating-without-a-permit violations.
+Compliance with permit display requirements is essential for maintaining active listings on all platforms.

 Automated Compliance Features

-• Occupancy limits: Set maximum guest counts in platform settings matching your permit limits.
-Disable instant booking for requests exceeding limits.
+- Occupancy limits: Set maximum guest counts in platform settings matching your permit limits, and disable instant booking for requests exceeding those limits

-• House rules: Use platform house rules features to communicate parking, noise, and conduct requirements.
-Require guests to acknowledge rules before booking.
+- House rules: Use platform house rules features to communicate parking, noise, and conduct requirements, and require guests to acknowledge rules before booking

-• Automated messaging: Set up pre-arrival messages reiterating parking restrictions, quiet hours, and occupancy limits.
-Include local responsible party contact information.
+- Automated messaging: Set up pre-arrival messages reiterating parking restrictions, quiet hours, and occupancy limits, and include local responsible party contact information

-• TOT collection: Enable platform TOT collection features, but verify rates match current city requirements.
+- TOT collection: Enable platform TOT collection features, but verify that rates match current city requirements rather than relying solely on platform defaults

-Consider third-party property management software offering enhanced compliance features like automated messaging, occupancy verification through smart locks, and security monitoring.
-These tools provide documentation useful in demonstrating proactive compliance efforts.
+Consider third-party property management software offering enhanced compliance features like automated messaging sequences, occupancy verification through smart lock access logs, and security monitoring.
+These tools provide documentation useful in demonstrating proactive compliance efforts if violations are alleged.

 2026 Amendments and Recent Changes

 The Newport Beach City Council adopted several STR ordinance amendments in late 2025, taking effect January 1, 2026.
-These changes reflect ongoing refinement of the regulatory framework based on implementation experience.
+These changes reflect ongoing refinement of the regulatory framework based on implementation experience since the ordinance's 2023 adoption.

 Key 2026 Changes

-Enhanced Primary Residence Verification: The city now requires more frequent primary residence attestations for non-hosted permit holders, submitted with supporting documentation.
-This reflects heightened verification standards for demonstrating primary residence status.
+The city now requires more frequent primary residence attestations for non-hosted permit holders, submitted quarterly with supporting documentation rather than annually.
+This reflects heightened verification standards for demonstrating primary residence status in response to concerns about investment properties masquerading as primary residences.

-Coastal Zone Density Considerations: New provisions address STR density in the Coastal Zone, reflecting Coastal Commission requirements.
-These provisions may affect new applications in areas with high STR concentration.
-Existing permits are grandfathered under transition provisions.
+New provisions address STR density in the Coastal Zone, reflecting Coastal Commission requirements incorporated into the LCP amendment.
+These provisions may affect new applications in areas with high STR concentration, though existing permits are grandfathered under transition provisions.

-Good Neighbor Policy Requirements: The city now requires operators to provide guests with a good neighbor policy acknowledgment before check-in.
-Operators must retain acknowledgments and produce them upon city request.
+The city now requires operators to provide guests with a good neighbor policy acknowledgment before check-in, not merely at booking.
+Operators must retain signed or electronically confirmed acknowledgments and produce them upon city request during inspections or violation investigations.

-Increased Insurance Requirements: Minimum liability insurance increased to $1 million, with the City of Newport Beach named as additional insured.
-Policies must specifically cover short-term rental activity.
+Minimum liability insurance increased to $1 million, with the City of Newport Beach named as additional insured.
+Policies must specifically cover short-term rental activity rather than general homeowner liability, as many standard homeowner policies exclude coverage for commercial rental use.

 Best Practices for Compliant Operations